 The schools and Alternative Provision (AP) offer a variety of different provisions across the four aspects of the SEND Code of Practice to provide full coverage for every child in the city.

-Andrea Hemmens is the representative for Special schools and AP on the Place Based Strategy Board (PBSB) and the Strategic Education Group (SEG).
-She is headteacher of Woodlands School.
+Andrea Hemmens is the special schools and alternative provider representative on the Strategic Education Group (SEG).
+Andrea is also the headteacher of Woodlands School.

 Outreach Offers from Plymouth Specialist Provision